Ashe-Sterling/isaac-save-edit-script/README.md

 This project was heavily inspired and relies on the source code for the afterbirth save editor found here: https://moddingofisaac.com/mod/3236/afterbirth-save-editor-v10

-THIS PROJECT HAS NOT BEEN TESTED ON THE ONLINE BETA, USE AT YOUR OWN RISK!!!

 As always, be sure to backup any saves before using this tool, as I do not guarantee that your save file will not be corrupted.

 <img width="681" alt="image" src="https://github.com/jamesthejellyfish/isaac-save-edit-script/assets/11594527/23bfc7f2-fa00-40c4-849d-b702f9989f4e">